Back

 Families particularly value destinations where children can grow up with safe play areas and low environmental risk.

-Slovenia has made significant recent progress supporting green industries and low impact tourism.
+• Slovenia has made significant recent progress in supporting green industries and low-impact tourism.

 These countries are increasingly prominent in conversations about clean relocation choices.